 In 2012, Agrium Inc. provided funds for a complete restoration of the car to as it was in CPR grain car service in the 1930's.
 The grain car was repainted in 2014-15 as CPR 156032.
 It currently exhibits a grain display, grain Elevator scale, false and solid crates, railway tools in crates and a pot belly stove.

 Built: 1912 Light Weight: 38,100 lbs.
 Acquired: 1969 from CN

 This stock car was built by Pullman Standard Car Company for Grand Trunk Railway as an outside braced box car.
 It was numbered 26169.
 After amalgation with CN, the car was renumbered it to 346349.
 In 1935, it was converted to a stock car and numbered 172755.
 At the time of conversion, the former K triple air brakes were replaced with AB brakes, and the arch bar trucks with AAR trucks.
 These stock cars not only moved livestock but were used to carry company material to outlying points from main stores or shops.
-The car body was painted in 2012.
-It is currently being used for storage.
+It was used in the filming of "Monte Walsh" starring Tom Selleck.
+The car body was painted in 2012 and it is now currently being used for storage.

 Box Car 477871